junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "There he is," Dean mocks, "then what's with all the -- whatever that is?"

-"That's '*El Cóndor Pasa*'," Castiel supplies helpfully. "a song of condors, from Peru --"
+"That's '*El Cóndor Pasa*'," Castiel supplies helpfully, "a song of condors, from Peru --"

 "Yeah, yeah, beautiful piece, I'm sure," Dean cuts his words quickly, "I mean, remember Rule One in this car?"

 "Driver picks the music."
-Castiel answers.
+Castiel answers evenly.

 "Shotgun shuts his cakehole -- okay, you don't have a cakehole right now, but anyway, you get the idea?"
 Dean interrogates.